NBChub/bgcflow_wrapper/README.md

   -h, --help  Show this message and exit.

 Commands:
-  clone   Use git to clone BGCFlow to local directory. deploy  [EXPERIMENTAL] Deploy BGCFlow locally using snakedeploy. init    Create projects or initiate BGCFlow config files from template. rules   Get description of available rules from BGCFlow. run     A snakemake CLI wrapper to run BGCFlow.
+  clone       Use git to clone BGCFlow to local directory. deploy      [EXPERIMENTAL] Deploy BGCFlow locally using snakedeploy. get-result  Use rsync to copy a given project results from BGCFlow. init        Create projects or initiate BGCFlow config. rules       Get description of available rules from BGCFlow. run         A snakemake CLI wrapper to run BGCFlow. serve       Run a simple http server of the output directory.
 ```

 ## Tutorial